Bibliography of Paul Laurence Dunbar's Published Works

 - Dunbar-Nelson, Alice.
 The Dunbar Speaker and Entertainer.
 Naperville, IL: J. L. Nichols, 1920.

-- MS-114, Paul Laurence Dunbar Collection, Ohio Historical Society, Columbus, OH
+- Paul Laurence Dunbar Papers (MSS 114 and MSS 659), Ohio History Connection (formerly Ohio Historical Society), Columbus, OH

 - Paul Laurence Dunbar Collection (1892-1902), New York Public Library, New York, NY